 'Game of Thrones' actors sent well wishes to hospice patient

 PROVIDENCE, R.I.
-(AP) — Actors from the HBO fantasy show "Game of Thrones" have sent greetings and well wishes to an 88-year-old hospice patient in Rhode Island.
+(AP) — Actors from "Game of Thrones" have sent greetings and well wishes to an 88-year-old hospice patient in Rhode Island.

 The Providence Journal reports that Claire Walton's caretakers at HopeHealth in Providence reached out to the cast.

-HopeHealth says 10 actors sent messages, including Liam Cunningham, Miltos Yerolemou and Josef Altin.
+HopeHealth says 10 actors sent messages, including Liam Cunningham, who plays Davos Seaworth, and also Miltos Yerolemou and Josef Altin.

 Walton, a lifelong Rhode Islander, wanted to watch the third episode of the show's final season before she died.
 It aired Sunday, with a long-awaited battle scene.